Who Is Sam Smith?

 Smith’s next hit was again via a featured role on another artist’s song: Naughty Boy’s Bollywood-inspired "La La La."
 With Smith's lead vocal, the song became an instant No. 1 single in the UK in the spring of 2013.
-In the fall, Smith released his first EP, Nirvana, on which listeners were treated to an acoustic version of "Latch."
-A few months later, in February 2014, Smith was again at the top of the UK singles chart with "Money on My Mind," and in May 2014, his full-length debut, In the Lonely Hour, was released in the UK.
+In the fall, Smith released their first EP, Nirvana, on which listeners were treated to an acoustic version of "Latch."
+A few months later, in February 2014, Smith was again at the top of the UK singles chart with "Money on My Mind," and in May 2014, their full-length debut, In the Lonely Hour, was released in the UK.

 Coming Out and Awards Success

 That dark place has taken Smith to some very exciting, rewarding arenas.
-At the 2015 Grammy Awards, Smith and his record took four awards: Best New Artist, Best Pop Vocal Album, Record of the Year and Song of the Year (“Stay With Me”).
+At the 2015 Grammy Awards, Smith and their record took four awards: Best New Artist, Best Pop Vocal Album, Record of the Year and Song of the Year (“Stay With Me”).

 "Before I made this record I was doing everything to try and get my music heard," Smith said during one of his four acceptance speeches.
 "It was only until I started to be myself that the music started to flow and people started to listen."